Coldcard/firmware/docs/limitations.md

 # U2F Protocol / Web Access to USB / WebUSB

 - we do not support U2F protocol, WebUSB or any other means for random websites to talk to us
-- only native desktop/mobile apps, or helpers for those will be able to talk USB to Coldcard
+- only native desktop/mobile apps, or helpers for those, will be able to talk USB to Coldcard

 # Policy Stuff